The Insurer's Non Fault Accident Courtesy Car Explained

 Whereas, if a driver has a non-fault accident; they are eligible for a like-for-like replacement hire car through credit hire at no cost to them, because all costs are claimed back from the at-fault driver’s insurance policy.

-However, to obtain the insurers courtesy car, the driver would need to initiate a pending claim on their own policy, putting their own policy at risk of being affected and having to pay their own excess.
+After a non-fault accident, a driver would typically obtain a courtesy car by contacting their own insurance company and requesting one.
+However, to obtain the insurer’s courtesy car, the driver would need to initiate a pending claim on their own policy, putting their own policy at risk of being affected and having to pay their own excess.
+The best option, when a driver needs a courtesy car after a non-fault accident, is to use a credit hire car from an accident management company.

 The duration for which you can use a courtesy car largely depends on the policy of the insurance company, garage, or dealership providing it.